samreynoldsmath/PuncturedFEM/doc/CONTRIBUTING.md

 ### TL;DR
 - Fork this repo
 - Checkout a new branch
+- Create and activate a virtual environment
+- Install dev tools
+- Install this package in edit mode
 - Use `pylint` and `mypy` for linting
 - Run tests with `pytest`
 - Use `isort` and `black` (in that order) for formatting